isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1913.md

 ---
-title: Fortinet Fortigate (Next Generation Firewall) - 100F
+title: Zoho CRM - Zoho CRM - STANDARD edition, 5 users
 permalink: /productivity-solutions-grant/solutionrepo/solution1913
 ---

 ### Description

-AWECREATION PTE LTD is an authorized Managed Service Provider for Fortinet FortiGate Next-generation firewalls (NGFW) to build the Cyber Security for SMEs.
-With the continual work from home arrangement and constantly evolving Cyber security facing the SMEs IT setup and work from home employees, Fortinet is well positioned for SMEs needs as a leader in Gartner Magic Quadrant for Network Firewalls.
+Build everlasting customer relationships with the world's favorite CRM.
+Zoho CRM empowers a global network of over 150,000 businesses in 180 countries to convert more leads, engage with customers, and grow their revenue.
+Transform your business with the world's favorite customer relationship management software.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedAwecreation_Annex_3CRwef15April2021_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Zoho_Corporation_20200634_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria